mcnuttandrew/table-cartogram/readme.md

 # table-cartogram.js

 Table cartograms are a type of data visualization that represents tables of data as grid of quadrilaterals.
 They look a lot like if you were a heatmap were area-ed rather than colored.
 They may look really unconventional, but they have a surprisingly wide collection of uses, ranging from calendars, to pivot tables, and many others.
+They facilitate part-to-whole and part-to-part comparisons, in a similar manner as a pie chart, as well as offer specific detail look up, as in a traditional table or heatmap.
+Together these properties can make really interesting displays.

 <img src="./assets/zion.png" alt="Table cartogram describing visitor statistics to zion national park"/>